sunnythree/Grape/README.md

 ![LOGO](/doc/pics/logo.png)<br />

 ## Introduction
-    When I began to learn deep leanring,I feel that caffe has too mach dependences,darknet is written by c but c++,and tiny_dnn does not support cuda well。
+    When I began to learn deep leanring,I feel that caffe has too mach dependences, darknet is written by c but c++,and tiny_dnn does not support cuda well。 I hope I can combine the advantages and disadvantages of the three.
-    I hope I can combine the advantages and disadvantages of the three.So,Grape uses many of darknet's tool functions, and draws lessons from caffe's synced_memory design and tiny_dnn's calculation diagram design.Thanks very much for these open source projects.
+    So,Grape uses many of darknet's tool functions, and draws lessons from caffe's synced_memory design and tiny_dnn's calculation diagram design.Thanks very much for these open source projects.
     Grape has several advantages:
     1.dependency free
     2.support json/xml/binary parameters saving
     3.build network by JSON.(JSON is more readable than protobuf) 4.c++ and cuda (specially cuda)is very fast mnist example is offered,Fully connected neural networks can easily reach 98% and convolutional neural networks can easily reach 99%.

 ## Pull Request
 Pull request is welcome.